smartSenseSolutions/Gaia-X-Compliance-Service/README.md

 ```shell
 helm upgrade --install -n "v1" --create-namespace gx-compliance ./k8s/gx-compliance --set "nameOverride=v1,ingress.hosts[0].host=compliance.lab.gaia-x.eu,ingress.hosts[0].paths[0].path=/v1,image.tag=v1,ingress.hosts[0].paths[0].pathType=Prefix,privateKey=$complianceKey,X509_CERTIFICATE=$complianceCert"
 ```

+This component requires a memgraph database.
+It is provided in the deployment and can be deactivated by putting `memgraphEnabled` to false.
+Please use `dburl` to then point on your memgraph database

 The deployment is triggered automatically on `development` and `main` branches, as well as on release.
 Please refer to [Gaia-X Lab Compliance Service](#gaia-x-lab-compliance-service) for available instances.